wegul/wegul.github.io/_pages/about.md

 I am a senior year B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University, supervised by Prof. [Daibo Liu](https://sites.google.com/site/dbliuuestc/home).
 <!-- This is my [CV](https://github.com/wegul/wegul/raw/main/files/weigaosu_CV.pdf). -->

 *I will join Purdue University in 2022Fall for Ph.D. study.
-Go Boilers!!!*
+Boiler Up!!!*

 Research Interests
 ======
 I have broad interests in network and mobile research.
 Particularly in the following topics:
-- Security and privacy
-- Mobile computing
+- Mobile network
-- Wireless network
+- Network security
 - Internet QoE

 I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.